NSEL case: History

 Pursuant to the then Prime Minister's vision to create a single market across the country for both manufactured and agricultural produce, NSEL (National Spot Exchange Limited) was conceptualized in the year 2004.
 According to the Economic Surveys of the government done in 2003–2006, 3 consecutive years of survey also recommended setting up a national-level, integrated market for agricultural products, as did the planning commission, which was aware of the benefits of the spot markets.
 This was followed by the Rangarajan Committee, which too sought a national spot market.

 Following the invitation from Ministry of Consumer Affairs (MCA), the Multi Commodities Exchange Ltd. (MCX) which was earlier a sister company of NSEL, submitted a project report for establishing a nationwide spot market for commodities.
 NSEL was set up as a company incorporated under the Companies Act, 1956 on 18 May 2005 with its registered office in the State of Maharashtra.
 NSEL was incorporated by MCX and the nominees of FTIL.

 Subsequently, in view of the regulatory concerns between regulated commodities exchanges holding equity shareholding in spot exchanges, the shareholding of MCX and nominees were transferred and consolidated later in 2005 with FTIL.
-On 5 June 2007, NSEL was approved as a Spot Exchange by Department of Consumer Affairs (DCA).
+On 5 June 2007, NSEL was approved as a Spot Exchange by Department of Consumer Affairs.
 National Spot Exchange Limited (NSEL), commenced live trading on 15 October 2008, and was the first commodity spot exchange of the country.
 Within a few years, as many as six state governments issued licences under the model Agricultural Produce Market Committees (APMC) Act to NSEL, because their own APMCs mostly short-changed the poor farmers.
 NSEL turned out to be a boon for such farmers because they could now sell their produce at competitive rates and make better profits.